elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 - **Are the versions dependent on the system the code is being run on? (try running it on different machines, by checking out the code onto these machines.
 Does it work out of the box?)**

-For macOS M2 it didn't work out of the box.
+For macOS Ventura 13.2.1 (M2) it didn't work out of the box.
 Needed to install tensorflow-macos first.

 # Question 05

 - **What is the input to and the output from the neural network?**

-Input: x_train, y__train; grayscale images of handwritten digits with dimension (28, 28, 1).
+Input: x\_train, y\_train; grayscale images of handwritten digits with dimension (28, 28, 1).

 Output: The output of the model is a probability distribution over the classes (10 classes representing the different digits).
 Therefore the highest probability value determines the predicted class/cathegory for that input image.